 - 2 potatoes large baking potatoes

-- Cut baking potatoes in half and place at bottom of your Instant Pot or pressure cooker with the cut side down.
+- Cut baking potatoes in half and place at bottom of your Instant Pot or pressure cooker with the cut side down. (could use 4 red potatoes to and use those as trivets)

 - Rinse off your corned beef after removing it from it's package and set it on top of the potatoes (so it's like a trivet, make sure it's flat so it doesn't fall over).